The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Transparency and Openness

-All procedures for this project were preregistered and are publicly available on GitHub .
+All past and future procedures for this project are preregistered and publicly available on GitHub .
 The repository (https://github.com/feracotommaso/living_SEB_review) also hosts all materials, data, and R code used in this article.
+All materials are also available on Zenodo (https://doi.org/10.5281/zenodo.19101246), where snapshots of monthly Git releases will be identified with specific DOIs for future use (e.g., for studies that need to reference the exact version of the Living SEB Skills Project used in their analyses).
 Analyses will strictly follow the preregistration unless otherwise noted.
-The systematic search and review was conducted according to the PRISMA guidelines (Moher et al., 2015).
+The systematic search and review is conducted according to the PRISMA guidelines (Moher et al., 2015).

 Search Strategy

-The comprehensive literature search was conducted and will be conducted on two electronic databases: Web of Science (WOS) and Scopus.
+The comprehensive literature search was conducted and will be conducted monthly on two electronic databases: Web of Science (WOS) and Scopus.
 To balance comprehensiveness with feasibility, we adopted a citation-chaining strategy (Hirt et al., 2023): all papers citing one or more seminal theoretical or measurement works on SEB skills were (and will be) retrieved.
 This strategy ensures that all studies using the SEB skills framework or BESSI measures are captured while reducing noise from unrelated keyword-based searches.
 While efficient, this approach may overlook studies that deviate from standard research guidelines and measure or reference SEB skills without citing either the seminal works or the validation and measurement papers.
-To mitigate this risk, the database is continuously updated, and authors are encouraged to submit missing studies.
+To mitigate this risk, the database is continuously updated, and authors are encouraged to submit missing studies (see guidelines for submission on GitHub).

 The initial reference papers included in the search string cover theoretical basis (Soto et al., 2021), original measurement papers (Soto et al., 2022), their cultural and language adaptations (Feraco et al., 2024; Lechner et al., 2022; Postigo et al., 2024), and shorter versions of the BESSI (Sewell et al., 2024).
 For readability, the full search string is available in the preregistration protocol only and will be updated when new measurement or basic theoretical papers are published.